typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 ### IO.cancelBoundary

-Returns a cancelable boundary — an `IO` task that checks for the cancelation status of the run-loop and does not allow for the bind continuation to keep executing in case cancelation happened.
+Returns a cancelable boundary — an `IO` task that checks for the cancellation status of the run-loop and does not allow for the bind continuation to keep executing in case cancellation happened.

 This operation is very similar to `IO.shift`, as it can be dropped in `flatMap` chains in order to make such long loops cancelable: